-As the day progresses, many people with dementia will show worsening confusion and other behaviors such as wandering.
+Sundown syndrome will occur in many people with dementia as the day progresses, with worsening confusion and behaviors such as wandering.
 Sundown syndrome symptoms are usually at their worst late in the afternoon or early evening.
-Sundown syndrome symptoms can include:

 - Agitation and irritability

 - False beliefs

 More Louisville and Southern Indiana patients in need of neurological or neurosurgical care get their treatment from Norton Neuroscience Institute’s nationally recognized specialists than any other provider in the area.
 Our providers have the experience and skills to help those with sundown syndrome and support their families.